What is Explainable AI?

 What causes some AI to not be explainable?

 To understand what makes some AIs hard to explain, let's start with an example of an algorithm that is easy to explain: the Body Mass Index (BMI).
-The BMI is an algorithm that classifies people's into weight groups, such as underweight, normal weight, overweight, etc. The algorithm is easy to explain: take your weight in kilograms (for example 80kg) and divide it by the square of your height in meters (e.g 1.80m times 1.80m) to come up with your BMI (in our case: 80/(1.80*1.80) = 24.6).
+BMI is an algorithm that classifies people into weight groups, such as underweight, normal weight, overweight, etc. The algorithm is easy to explain: take your weight in kilograms (for example 80kg) and divide it by the square of your height in meters (e.g 1.80m times 1.80m) to come up with your BMI (in our case: 80/(1.80*1.80) = 24.6).
 If this number is below 20, you're likely underweight, and if it's above 25, you're likely overweight.
 This algorithm is easy to understand for a variety of reasons: the input data in our algorithm, your weight and height, are measured using well-defined conventions (kilograms and meters, in this case).
 The operation of the algorithm is also relatively simple: a division and a multiplication.
 Finally, the output of the algorithm is easy to interpret.
 While the BMI's use has been extensively criticized, you can't fault its explainability.

-Let's take an example of an algorithm that is harder to explain: imagine that we'd need to create a machine learning algorithm that predict a customers personality profile based on their social media feed.
+Let's take an example of an algorithm that is harder to explain: imagine that we'd need to create a machine learning algorithm that predicts a customer's personality profile based on their social media feed.
 Clearly, this problem is challenging.
 The data we would feed to an algorithm would be way less standardized than kilograms and meters: it would text in multiple languages, sometimes including strange characters like hashtags and references to other users.
 It would contain pictures and videos, links to other social media posts, and much more.
 We'd probably need to preprocess the data we used, and have specialized algorithms for each type of data: an algorithm to detect the language of the post, another algorithm to treat English text, ...
-The operations that these algorithms would need to execute would be much more complex than a multiplication and addition - modern neural networks, a type of machine learning algorithm, make millions, if not hundred of millions of operations on a single picture or piece of text.
+The operations that these algorithms would need to execute would be much more complex than a multiplication and addition - modern neural networks, a type of machine learning algorithm, make millions, if not hundreds of millions of operations on a single picture or piece of text.
 Finally, the output of our algorithm is complex: measuring personality is hard and open to discussion and interpretation.
 As you can imagine, having an engineer explain why a machine learning algorithm has classified someone as being "neurotic", based on your social media post, can quickly become a very abstract and technical discussion.

 The underlying reasons why AI can be hard to explain